alekjarmov/Moodle-Scraper/README.md

     pip install -r requirements.txt

 The newest version of chrome and chromedriver is required.
-You can download the latest version of chrome driver from [here](https://chromedriver.chromium.org/downloads).
+You can download the latest stable version of chrome driver from [here](https://chromedriver.chromium.org/home).
 #### Create a config.yaml file in the root directory with the following content:
 ```yaml
 MoodleCookie: